deciduously/music/post.md

  }
 ```

 Floating point arithmetic is not precise.
-However, a change of a single Hertz isn't even large enough for any human to percieve - for the purposes of testing, we just care that it's "close enough" - at a glance we can look at those results and understand that we got where we need to be.
+However, a change of a single Hertz isn't even large enough for any human to percieve, so for the purposes of testing, we just care that it's "close enough".
+At a glance we can look at those results and understand that we got where we need to be.
 To convince Rust of that, we can override the compiler-derived [`PartialEq`](https://doc.rust-lang.org/std/cmp/trait.PartialEq.html) behavior for this type:

 ```diff
 - #[derive(Debug, Clone, Copy, PartialEq)]